abner-dos-reis/water-intake-tracker/README.md

 - **⏰ Automatic Reset**: Daily progress resets automatically at midnight
 - **💾 Persistent Storage**: All data is saved to PostgreSQL database with localStorage fallback
 - **📱 Responsive Design**: Modern dark theme interface that works on all devices
-- **📅 History Tracking**: View your water intake history with calendar visualization

-## � Use Cases

-- **📝 Obsidian Integration**: Perfect companion for health and wellness notes in Obsidian
-- **🏠 Home Network Access**: Track water intake from any device in your home
-- **🔒 Privacy-First**: Data stays on your local network, no cloud dependency
-- **📱 Multi-Device**: Access from PC, mobile, tablet - all synced via local database
-- **⚡ Always Available**: Docker ensures the app is always running and accessible

 ## 🚀 Quick Start